adambennett/StS-DuelistMod/roadmap.md

     - Check modes other than Co-Op to ensure starting deck is properly supported in any mode
 - Compendium Filter
   - Add patch to automatically close Duelist config screen when compendium filters settings is opened mid-run
-- Pen Nib is broken with either Minty Spire or Compendium Filters
-  - Game gets choppy and frame rate goes to hell when relic is added